dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

 ## 1.1.
 Usage

 Of course this is strictly Windows code.
 This is **VS Code** project.
-For debug builds make sure main.cpp is the current file in your VS Code, and then do (Ctrl+Shit+D) or click on the Debug icon on the left side toolbar, to actually start debugging.
-That action will first (and always) do the  debug build.

 If you are reading this it is safe to assume you know how to use VS Code to do C++ builds.
-For release builds there is build.cmd .
+Hint: CTRL+SHIFT+B. For release builds there is also build.cmd .
 It calls clean.cmd, you can use on its own too.

+You can put your code in the program.cpp. `extern "C" int program (int argc , char ** argv )` is where the user code starts.

-If SEH exception is thrown that is caught in main, and "minidump" dmp file is created.
+If SEH exception is raised that is caught in main, and "minidump" dmp file is created.
 You are informed where, and what is the full path.

 To open that file you need **Visual Studio**.
 After which in the upper right corner like "smallish windows" you will spot the link to native debugging.
 Click on that and soon you will be jumped to the point where the actual C++ or SEH exception was thrown from.
 Thus you need Visual Studio too.